jentery/SWDemo/_output_documents/AVAnnotate.md

-- Start by assigning students to listen/watch the multimodal text and discussing a) the current annotation sets provided, and b) ideas for new annotations/annotation sets

-  - The sample project contains 3 annotation sets: Edmonton Poets Transcript; Edmonton Poets Captions; Readings and Discussion
+- Start by assigning students to listen/watch the multimodal text and discussing a) the current annotation sets provided, and b) ideas for new annotations/annotation sets.
+The sample project contains 3 annotation sets: Edmonton Poets Transcript; Edmonton Poets Captions; Readings and Discussion.

 - Identify what else students could pay attention to and annotate; are there ways to pay attention differently to generate annotation sets around...

     - Medium/material (Zoom recording, audio noise, glitching)